Sheila-Ha/code-quiz/README.md

 # code-quiz

 ## Description
-  - This is a timed quiz with multiple-choice questions.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
+  - What you will discover is an app that is a timed quiz with multiple-choice questions.
+This app will run in the browser and will feature effectively updated HTML and CSS run by JavaScript code.
 This app will be neat, orderly and responsive to the users interface.

   ### What are the aspects of my website?
     - Timed quiz